Cincinnati vs. Notre Dame NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Cincinnati and its opponents have combined for 51 points only twice this year.
+- Cincinnati has combined with its opponents to put up more than 50.5 points just two times this season.

-- In 75% of Notre Dame's games this season (3/4), the teams combined to score more than Saturday's total of 51.
+- So far this season, 75% of Notre Dame's games (3/4) have had more combined points than Saturday's total of 50.5.

-- The 38.3 combined points per game that these two squads have allowed this season are 12.7 fewer than the 51 over/under in this contest.
+- The 38.3 combined points per game that these two squads have allowed this season are 12.2 fewer than the 50.5 total in this contest.

-- The Bearcats and their opponents score an average of 50.8 points per game, 0.2 fewer than Saturday's total.
+- The average total in Bearcats games this season is 50.8, 0.3 points more than Saturday's total of 50.5.

-- In 2021, games involving the Fighting Irish have averaged a total of 53.5 points, 2.5 more than the set over/under in this contest.
+- In 2021, games involving the Fighting Irish have averaged a total of 53.5 points, 3.0 more than the set total in this contest.

 Cincinnati Stats and Trends